| | ForewordThis pamphlet is designed to help

 them without straining your ability to pay for your housing

+and other living expenses.
 Before deciding to buy a home, get

 out your pencil and figure out your total monthly costs.
 The

 financing checklist which follows will help you on this.
+There is no fixed rule which can

 determine how much an individual family can pay for total monthly